hsncsclub/HSCTF-6-Problems/reverse/i_thought_trig_was_easy/desc.md

   </tr>
   <tr>
     <td><strong>Hints</strong></td>
-    <td>Align each letter of input with its corresponding group of characters for output.</td>
+    <td>Each letter of input adds a certain amount of numbers to the output.
+Find the pattern and align letters of input to letters of output.</td>
   </tr>
 </table>